 \section{Monotonicity and Sensitivity Analysis}

-We showed that {\sc fppe}s are guaranteed to exist, that they are unique (up to tiebreaking that is largely inconsequential), and that they satisfy a number of attractive properties.
-We now look at how well-behaved \fppe is under changing conditions.
+In the previous section, we showed that \fppe are guaranteed to exist, that they are essentially unique (up to ties that are largely inconsequential), and that they satisfy a number of attractive properties.
+We now look at how well-behaved \fppe are under changing conditions.
 We would ideally like the solution concept to be stable, so that changes in the input do not produce disproportionate changes in the output.
 We will show that this is largely the case.
-This is in contrast to \sppe, where \citet{conitzer2018pacing} showed that the equilibrium can be very sensitive: First, \sppe is not unique, and the revenue and welfare can vary drastically across equilibria.
+This is in stark contrast to \sppe, where \citet{conitzer2021pacing} showed that the equilibrium can be very sensitive.
+First, \sppe is not unique, and the revenue and welfare can vary drastically across equilibria.
 Second, even when there is a unique \sppe, small changes in the budget can cause disproportionately large changes in revenue.